omonimus1/blog-jade-rubick/content/posts/2021-05-11--unusual-tips-to-keep-slack-from-becoming-a-nightmare/index.md

 cover: nightmare.jpg
 author: Jade Rubick
 discussionId: "unusual-tips-slack"
+description: "Use the tips to improve your org's use of Slack: answers to questions should take longer than the time to look it up, notifications should go to a few people, the more people in a room, the more structured it should be.
+Plus a few more."
 ---

 Many people offer advice for getting the best out of Slack: use threads, post things in public channels, and use a naming convention for your channels.
 This post contains some  controversial or unusual recommendations about managing Slack or other chat platforms.